RhondaLynch/Azure-Networking-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the <a href="https://github.com/RhondaLynch/Azure-Networking-Project/blob/main/Ansible/filebeat-playbook.yml.jpg" target="_top">Filebeat yml file</a>file and <a href="https://github.com/RhondaLynch/Azure-Networking-Project/blob/main/Ansible/metricbeat-playbook.yml.jpg" target="_top">Metricbeat yml file</a> to /etc/ansible/roles within the container.
+- Copy the <a href="https://github.com/RhondaLynch/Azure-Networking-Project/blob/main/Ansible/filebeat-playbook.yml.jpg" target="_top">Filebeat yml file</a> and <a href="https://github.com/RhondaLynch/Azure-Networking-Project/blob/main/Ansible/metricbeat-playbook.yml.jpg" target="_top">Metricbeat yml file</a> to /etc/ansible/roles within the container.
 - Update the /etc/ansible/hosts file to include the <a href="https://github.com/RhondaLynch/Azure-Networking-Project/blob/main/Ansible/hosts.jpg" target="_top">webservers and elk server</a>
+- Navigate to the <a href="https://github.com/RhondaLynch/Azure-Networking-Project/blob/main/Ansible/filebeat-config.yml.jpg" target="_top">Filebeat-config.yml</a> and <a href="https://github.com/RhondaLynch/Azure-Networking-Project/blob/main/Ansible/metricbeat-config.yml.jpg" target="_top">Metricbeat-config.yml</a> files in /etc/ansible within the container
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_